tmattio/spin-templates/native/template/CONTRIBUTING.md

 │
 ├── test/
 |   Unit tests and integration tests for {{ project_name }}.
 │
-├── test_runner/
-|   Source for the test runner's binary.
-│
 ├── dune-project
 |   Dune file used to mark the root of the project and define project-wide parameters.